-Second, the organisation should be a legal entity constituted to meet objectives of general interest [DGA, Art 18(b)].
+First, the organisation should be a legal entity constituted to meet objectives of general interest [DGA, Art 16(a)].

-Third, the organisation should operate on a not-for-profit basis and be independent from any entity that operates on a for-profit basis [DGA, Art 1(c)].
+Second, the organisation should operate on a not-for-profit basis and be independent from any entity that operates on a for-profit basis [DGA, Art 16(b)].

-Fourth, the organisation should perform the activities related to data altruism through a legally independent structure, functionally separate from other activities it has undertaken [DGA, Art 18(d)].
+Third, the organisation should perform the activities related to data altruism through a legally independent structure, separate from other activities it has undertaken [DGA, Art 16(c)].